rollkit/docs/docs/tutorials/building-and-deploying-a-rollup.md

 description: Build sovereign Cosmos-SDK and EVM applications.
 ---

-# Building a rollup and testnet deployment
+# 🧻Building a rollup and testnet deployment

 The following tutorials will help you get started building Cosmos-SDK and EVM applications that connect to Celestia's data availability